heliosphilia/linux-basics-for-hackers/chap1.md

 **/mnt** where other filesystem are attached and mounted to the filesystem

-**/media** where CDs and USB devices are atteched and mounte the filesysye
+**/media** where CDs and USB devices are atteched and mounted the filesystem

 **/bin** where application binaries reside